mluizvitor/albedo-wallpaper-cropper/README.md

 ![](.github/application-list.png)

-The image will be added to a list o images sorted by the newest to the oldest added image.
+The image will be added to a list o images sorted by the newest (with orange border) to the oldest added image.
 AWC will always save a normal and a blurred version of your image as you can see on the above screenshot.
 When you hover the image, your mouse pointer will change to a magnifying glass.
 You can zoom the added image to see the final result.

 <br>